Ovarian Cancer: The Basics

 - Having your first period at an early age.

-- Having more periods and ovulations, which are caused a woman’s periods stopping later.
+- Having more periods and ovulations, which are caused by a woman’s periods stopping later.

 - Never being pregnant.